Codeception/Codeception/docs/modules/Symfony2.md

 ## Config

 * app_path: 'app' - specify custom path to your app dir, where bootstrap cache and kernel interface is located.
+* environment: 'local' - environment used for load kernel

 ### Example (`functional.suite.yml`)